BenSeward/clean-todo/README.md

 # CLEAN React Architecture ⚛️ ⚙️

-⚠️ Please note: This is a work in progress, feel free to submit a PR if you have anything to add!
+⚠️ Please note: This is a work in progress, and I am still learning about this pattern.
+Feel free to submit a PR if you have anything to add!

 ## Introduction